JackMc/jackmc.github.io/_posts/2022-05-23-N64-ROM-Reverse-Engineering.md

 to talk about one of the challenges which was outside of my comfort zone that we ended up solving after a lot of work!
 I worked on this challenge with my teammates
-Mariana and Erin, which made it even more fun!
+Mar and Erin, which made it even more fun!

 ## The Challenge